-Once you have created your primary and standby ArcGIS Enterprise deployments, you can automate replication from the primary to the standby using the Web GIS Disaster Recovery (WebGISDR) tool, separate properties files for full and incremental backups, and create a scheduled task using a cron job.
+Once you have created your primary and standby ArcGIS Enterprise deployments, you can automate replication from the primary to the standby using the webgisdr utility, separate properties files for full and incremental backups, and a scheduled task using a cron job.

-To keep your primary and standby deployments more closely synchronized, create full backups on a regular schedule using the WebGISDR tool, but export incremental changes between full backups.
-For example, if the services and data in your ArcGIS Enterprise deployment change a fair amount in a day, you might create a full backup at midnight, and export incremental changes at 10:00 a.m., 2:00 p.m., and 6:00 p.m. to pick up changes that occurred throughout the workday.
+To keep your primary and standby deployments more closely synchronized, create full backups on a regular schedule using the webgisdr utility, but export incremental changes between full backups.
+For example, if the services and data in your ArcGIS Enterprise deployment change a fair amount in a day, you might create a full backup at midnight, and export incremental changes at 10:00 a.m., 2:00 p.m., and 6:00 p.m. to pick up changes that occurred throughout the work day.

 To automate this, create four copies of the template properties file (webgisdr.properties) and four different scripts to complete the following tasks:

 - Export full backups from the primary deployment and copy files to the standby deployment.

 - Export incremental backups from the primary deployment and copy to the standby deployment.

 - Import full backups to the standby deployment.

 - Import incremental backups to the standby deployment.